Purple-Chicken/RUIEEE_Hack2025/readme.md

 Displayed a Pink/Magenta image
 More knowledge gained (read on section below)
 ## What we learned
-Zypoz7 has low storage
+- Zypoz7 has low storage
-use low color depth and low resolution
+- use low color depth and low resolution
-USB OTG, HDMI (input & output), Gigabit Ethernet, 3.5mm audio jack, microSD slot, PMOD connectors, Arduino headers, JTAG port, and GPIO pins.
+- USB OTG, HDMI (input & output), Gigabit Ethernet, 3.5mm audio jack, microSD slot, PMOD connectors, Arduino headers, JTAG port, and GPIO pins.
-Use Verilog to process and send pixel data
+- Use Verilog to process and send pixel data
-VGA pins: Red, Green, Blue, Hsync, Vsync
+- VGA pins: Red, Green, Blue, Hsync, Vsync
-Colors and horizontal/vertical sync
+- Colors and horizontal/vertical sync
-Verilog cannot read images directly.
+- Verilog cannot read images directly.
-Convert to bitmap convert to coe file the techniques and theory behind video generation in the context of VGA are the foundation of the other methods(DVI and HDMI)
+- Convert to bitmap convert to coe file

+The techniques and theory behind video generation in the context of VGA are the foundation of the other methods(DVI and HDMI)
 ## What's next for HDMI Controller
-Play videos/gifs.
+Play **videos/gifs**.
 Separate the gif into individual frames.
 Play the frames in order to play the video/gif at a low frame rate.
 Work with camera feed, same process as videos/gifs but receiving input from a camera on another device.